LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-12-(HTML-Git-Terminal).md

 1. Common student stumbling blocks:
    1. Finding the dev tools for their particular browser version.
    1. Using copyrighted images.
-This studio probably falls under fair use so long as the work does not get posted elsewhere.
-However, it would be a good idea to remind your students that just because something is found on the web, that does NOT mean it's free to use.
-If in doubt, DON'T.
+This is a good time to remind your students that just because something is found on the web, that does NOT mean it's free to use.
+If in doubt, DON'T. The safest bet would be to stick to personal images.
 1. Encourage having fun!
 Ooooh and aaaaah as you check in with each of your students.
+1. Remind your students to keep their new headlines light-hearted.
+The studio page has some good language around this, but you should comment on this as well.